-It is a criminal offence to provide sex in traditional Thai massage parlours, and the government has been trying to prevent that by licencing massage and raid down spa parlours masquerading as traditional Thai massage centres.
+It is a criminal offence to provide these services in traditional Thai massage parlours, and the government has been trying to prevent that by licensing massage and raid down spa parlors masquerading as traditional Thai massage centres.

 Thai Spa – To wear clothes or not?

 Do you wear clothes for a Thai massage?
 Well, In most of the massage parlors in Thailand, a traditional Thai massage is done entirely clothed.
 So you don’t have to worry about taking off your clothes.

 It is better to wear something loose and comfortable so that you can enjoy the massage better.
 In some upscale massage parlours, they provide you with a clean set of free clothes to wear.

 However, in Thailand massage centers in many cities in the USA and other countries, the therapists allow you to undress according to your preferences.